Sublime text basics

 There’s also nice feature in Sublime Text - you can select next occurance of the current word.
 It works this way:

-1. Press Ctrl - d on current word.
-It will be selected.
+Ctrl-don current word.
+It will be selected. - Press

 This is useful when you want, for example, delete or replace some occurances of a word.